 - If you are not serving right away, store in the refrigerator.

-- Optional: serve with your favorite crackers.
+- Optional: Serve with your favorite crackers.

 Definitely making these for Christmas Eve!
 How far in advance can I make the cream cheese-goat cheese mixture?